comalle/Testing/README.md

 However, a user can still designate whatever algorithim they want allowing for users to use cracked or unsafe algorthims.

 Note 15: S/MIME also utilizes certificates for verification which means that the downsides from CA's who don't do their homework can cause issues.
-It also requires working closely with a third party and likely cause increased expenses along with the fact that certificates expire which may make older code appear less safe even if it is perfectly safe.
+It also requires working closely with a third party and likely cause increased expenses for the benefit of a CA saying that this is authentic.

 Note 16: PGP Key Signatures can be found for any repo that you have write access to.
 Private repos require your git access token though which is seperate from the signing key.